-The American Government can no longer sit back and watch 22.7 million black South Africans be subjected to racism and oppression by the ruling minority white government. harsh reality and urgency of this situation will not allow us that luxury any longer.
+The American Government can no longer sit back and watch 22.7 million black South Africans be subjected to racism and oppression by the ruling minority white government.
+The harsh reality and urgency of this situation will not allow us that luxury any longer.
 If we do nothing to correct this problem, we will become part of the problem.

 The news media depicts, almost daily, the mounting injustices, senseless killings and horrors that are a part of everyday life for the black South Africans.
-Ronald Reagan would have us believe that America is doing all that it should and can do through constructive engagement proach.
+Ronald Reagan would have us believe that America is doing all that it should and can do through the constructive engagement approach.
 This is simply untrue.

-means Constructive engagement that we simply talk tough with the South African Government.
+Constructive engagement means that we simply talk tough with the South African Government.
 However, this approach does nothing to demonstrate to the ruling minority run government that America is committed to the idea of justice and equality for the majority of the South African people.

-The Antiapartheid Act of makes the U.S. Government position quite clear.
-By prohibiting new investments by U.S. corporations and banks in South Africa; by banning the sale of South African Krugerrand coin in America; and by prohibiting
+The Antiapartheid Act of 1985 makes the U.S. Government position quite clear.
+By prohibiting new investments by U.S. corporations and banks in South Africa; by banning the sale of the South African Krugerrand coin in America; and by prohibiting